Weingarten Calculus with Virtual Isometries: A new recursive formula for Weingarten functions

 \subsection{Weingarten functions in the case of low dimensions}

 In the previous discussions, we often assumed that $k \le n$.
-This is due to the fact that the function $\G_{k,n}(\sigma)=n^{\kappa(\sigma)}$ on $S_k$ is invertible only when $k \le n$, and the inverse element is $\Wg_{k,n}$.
-The Weingarten calculus itself \eqref{eq:Wg_F} holds even when $k > n$; however, in that case, it is necessary to replace $\Wg_{k,n}$ with the next $w_{k,n}$.
+This is because the function $\G_{k,n}(\sigma)=n^{\kappa(\sigma)}$ on $S_k$ is invertible only when $k \le n$, and the inverse element is $\Wg_{k,n}$.
+The Weingarten calculus itself \eqref{eq:Wg_F} holds even when $k > n$; however, in that case, it is necessary to replace $\Wg_{k,n}$ with a slightly different function $w_{k,n}$.
 The function $w_{k,n}$ on $S_k$ is a class function satisfying the following equation:

-Such functions $w_{k,n}$ are not uniquely defined if $k >n$, but they are also referred to as Weingarten functions.
+Such functions $w_{k,n}$ are not uniquely defined if $k >n$, but they are also called Weingarten functions.
 When $k \le n$, $w_{k,n}$ is uniquely determined and coincides with $\Wg_{k,n}$.